-Given that cohorts born before 1977 have had much more varied early life exposures to both H1N1 and H3N2, it is unclear whether equally strong, subtype-specific biases in protection will persist when pre-1977 birth cohorts eventually become elderly.
-Determining whether strong, lifelong biases in immune protection are a general feature of imprinting, or specific to the current cohorts of elderly adults, is necessary to project long-term shifts in influenza-related mortality.
-The vast majority of influenza-related deaths occur in adults over age 65, and H3N2 currently causes many times the number of fatalities as H1N1 (12,26,44).
-These patterns may reflect intrinsic differences in virulence, but we speculate that imprinting protection, which currently limits the incidence of clinically-attended H1N1 infection in the elderly, may also dramatically reduce H1N1-related mortality at present.
+Given that cohorts born before 1977 have had much more varied early life exposures to both H1N1 and H3N2, it is unclear whether equally strong, subtype-specific biases in protection will persist when post-1977 birth cohorts eventually become elderly.
+Determining whether strong, lifelong biases in immune protection are a general feature of imprinting, or specific to the current cohorts of elderly adults, is necessary to project long-term shifts in influenza-related incidence, and possibly in mortality.
+The vast majority of influenza-related deaths occur in adults over age 65, and H3N2 has caused many times the number of fatalities in high-risk elderly cohorts as seasonal H1N1 (this is true for H1N1 lineages that circulated both before and after 2009) (12,26,44).
+These patterns may arise because H3N2 is intrinsically more virulent than H1N1, but we speculate that imprinting protection, which currently limits the incidence of clinically-attended H1N1 infection in the elderly, may also dramatically reduce H1N1-related mortality in the cohorts at greatest risk.
 In the future, cohorts imprinted to H2N2 (born c.
 1950-1968) will become elderly, and their imprinting protection will act instead against seasonal H3N2 (via NA subtype-level imprinting), or against no seasonal strains (via HA subtype-level imprinting).
 If future elderly cohorts continue to show strong subtype-specific biases from imprinting, our results would corroborate the idea that mortality from H1N1 may increase in the future (8,12) as protection in the elderly shifts toward other subtypes.
 On the other hand, future generations of elderly adults may show a greater ability to act as immunological generalists, with effective defenses against multiple influenza subtypes.

-Overall, differences between age distributions of infection caused by H1N1 or H3N2 were much more pronounced in the ADHS data than in the INSIGHT data.
-Differences between the datasets may arise due to geographic variation in influenza’s epidemiology; the INSIGHT data were collected across five continents, whereas all the ADHS data came from a single US state.
-Climatic or demographic characteristics, or high rates of influenza vaccination (46,47), may magnify subtype-specific differences in age distribution within the United States.
-It is noteworthy that within the INSIGHT data, the subset of cases observed in the United States showed more dramatic differences in age distribution than data collected in many other countries (Fig. 3).
-Similarly, apparent differences between H1N1 and H3N2’s age distributions were greater in the United States than in Europe in one previous study (13).
+One limitation of this study was that we could not model the impact of seasonal influenza vaccination explicitly, as the vaccination status of subjects in the ADHS data was unknown.
+We note that the influenza vaccine contains both an H1N1 and H3N2 strain, and so on average, influenza vaccination should protect individuals similarly against both subtypes.
+However, we also acknowledge that influenza vaccine effectiveness varies by season, age group, and subtype, in ways that are poorly understood and difficult to measure (45).
+These asynchronous and multi-dimensional shifts in vaccine effectiveness may contribute to variability in H1N1 and H3N2’s age distributions across influenza seasons.